Frequently Asked Questions - FAQ

 How competitive is it to gain an interview?

-Typically between 10 and 20% of applicants are invited to interview.
-Selection for an interview is based on information contained in the CASPA and secondary applications, as well as GRE scores, including academic and personal achievements.
+Typically between 10 and 15% of applicants are invited to interview.
+Selection for an interview is based on information provided in the application, including academic and personal achievements.
 Interviews are structured to evaluate a candidate's interpersonal skills, communication skills, time management skills, and other professional characteristics including motivation for entry into the PA career field.

 What are the characteristics of an ideal candidate?